yuecideng/PrimitivesFittingLib/README.md

 # PrimitivesFittingLib
-An unified library for fitting multiple primitives from 3D point cloud data with both C++&amp;Python API.
+An unified library for fitting multiple primitives from 3D point cloud data using segmentation and RANSAC algorithm with both C++&amp;Python API.

 The supported primitives type:
 - Plane